-On the Middle Yuba River, NMFS' EFH includes; "The lower river, near where the North Fork joins" (i.e., a distance of about 14 miles).
-This assessment is presumably based on Yoshiyama et al. (2001) who considered a 10-foot-high falls on the lower Middle Yuba River near river mile (RM) 14 as the effective upstream limit of salmon movement, and who cited 1938 unpublished California Department of Fish and Game (CDFG) data supposedly documenting both salmon and steelhead in this lower part of the Middle Yuba River.

-On the South Yuba River, NMFS' EFH includes "1-2 miles upstream, perhaps spring run accessed to the present town of Washington."
+In the Middle Yuba River, NMFS' EFH includes; "The lower river, near where the North Fork joins".
+This assessment is presumably based on Yoshiyama et al. (2001) who considered a 10-foot-high falls on the lower Middle Yuba River located about 1.5 miles above the mouth as the effective upstream limit of salmon movement, and who cited 1938 unpublished California Department of Fish and Game (CDFG) data supposedly documenting both salmon and steelhead in this lower part of the Middle Yuba River.
+In the South Yuba River, NMFS' EFH includes "1-2 miles upstream, perhaps spring run accessed to the present town of Washington."
 There are records of salmon occurring within 1 to 2 miles upstream of the mouth of the South Yuba River (CDFG unpublished data as cited in Yoshiyama et al. 2001).
+Yoshiyama et al. (2001) consider the cascade, with at least a 12-foot drop, located 0.5 mile below the juncture of Humbug Creek as essentially the historical upstream limit of salmon during most years of natural streamflows.

-NMFS has not established EFH for steelhead in the Yuba River.
-However, in the North Yuba River it is likely that steelhead ascended to near Sierra City with salmon since there are no known obstructions.
-In the Middle Yuba River, it is likely that the barrier in the lower river restricted steelhead upstream movement as well as Chinook salmon.
+NMFS has not established EFH for steelhead in the Yuba River because EFH only applies to commercial fisheries, which do not include steelhead.
+In the North Yuba River according to Yoshiyama et al. (2001) there is photographic evidence of steelhead occurring as far upstream as Downieville at the mouth of the Downie River (CDFG file records).
+Because there are no natural obstructions from Downieville upstream to Sierra City, steelhead probably ascended the higher-gradient reaches up to about two miles above the juncture of Salmon Creek and their absolute upstream limit on the North Fork would have been Loves Falls.
+In the Middle Yuba River, it is likely that the barrier falls located 1.5 miles above the mouth restricted steelhead upstream movement as well as Chinook salmon.
 However, based on unpublished CDFG data in Yoshiyama et al. (2001), it is possible that steelhead were found as far upstream as the mouth of Bloody Run Creek.
-In the South Yuba River, based on unpublished CDFG data in Yoshiyama et al. (2001) steelhead, similar to Chinook salmon, ascended as far as the present town of Washington.
+In the South Yuba River, based on unpublished CDFG data in Yoshiyama et al. (2001) steelhead ascended as far as the confluence of Poorman Creek near the present town of Washington.